cmharlow/CULMetadataAssessment/README.md

 ## Metrics

+* **Completeness**: "A metadata instance should describe the resource as fully as possible.
+Also, the metadata fields should be filled in for the majority of the resource population in order to make them useful for any kind of service." -- P. Kiraly, 2015 (based on conceptual framework by Bruce & Hillmann and Ochoa & Duval)
+* **Accuracy**: "...the information provided in the values needs to be correct and factual.
+At the next level, accuracy is simply high-quality editing" -- Bruce & Hillmann, 2004
+* **Consistency**: "Metadata should be consistent with standard definitions and concepts used in the domain.
+The information contained in the metadata should also have internal coherence, that means that all the fields describe the same resource." -- P. Kiraly, 2015 (based on conceptual framework by Bruce & Hillmann and Ochoa & Duval)
+* **Appropriateness & Relevance**: "...metadata choices need to reflect community thinking and expectations about necessary compromises in implementation." -- Bruce & Hillmann, 2004

+Approaches to Reviewing those Metrics:

+* field usage reports
+* value assessment
+* review & 'validation'

 ## OpenRefine Worksheet

-Overview of OpenRefine
+* Overview of OpenRefine
-Loading a File
+* Loading a File
-Facets
+* Facets
-GREL or Google Refine Expression Language
+* GREL or Google Refine Expression Language
-Using Regular Expressions
+* Using Regular Expressions
-Completeness Rankings
+* Completeness Rankings
-Export Reports
+* Export Reports

 ## Python Metadata Breakers Worksheet

-Overview of Python MetadataBreaker Scripts
+* Overview of Python MetadataBreaker Scripts
-Harvesting Metadata
+* Harvesting Metadata
-General Report
+* General Report
-Looking at a Specific Field
+* Looking at a Specific Field
-Using SORT, UNIQ, GREP, Regular Expressions
+* Using SORT, UNIQ, GREP, Regular Expressions
-Export Reports
+* Export Reports